eLibrary resources available while IFoA Libraries are closed

-The eLibrary is now available to members and affiliates who login via the IFoA website with their IFoA member credentials here.
+The eLibrary is available to all members and affiliates who login via the IFoA website with their IFoA member credentials.
 Upon login, IFoA members open the 'Actuarial Knowledge Hub', an integrated research portal.
 The Hub brings together several distinct sources of research in actuarial science in one search:

-- A complete index of Actuary magazine features;
+• A complete index of Actuary magazine feature articles;

-Among the journal collections available are archives of the Annals of Actuarial Science and British Actuarial Journal and also the European Actuarial Journal, the Geneva Papers on Risk and Insurance, Insurance: Mathematics and Economics, the Journal of Risk and Insurance, the North American Actuarial Journal, and the Scandinavian Actuarial Journal.
+Among the journal collections available are archives of the Annals of Actuarial Science and British Actuarial Journal and also the European Actuarial Journal, the Geneva Papers on Risk and Insurance, Insurance: Mathematics and Economics, the Journal of Risk and Insurance, the North American Actuarial Journal, and the Scandinavian Actuarial Journal among others.

 Upon request, the IFoA Library Service can set up individual 'Athens' accounts for non-members registered to sit the IFoA's next CM1, CS1 or SP9 exams for a limited period.